Skagit County Master Gardener Foundation

 Herbs

 Herbs are easy to grow and attractive in beds or as potted plants.
-With our mild winters, many herbs are perennials (live more than one year).
+With our mild winters, many herbs are perennials and survive more than one year.
 Even the ones that are not cold hardy will usually produce late into the fall.
 Rosemary and thyme, particularly, are typically available year-round.
 Basil, parsley, cilantro, tarragon, chives, and dill are easy to grow, as well.
 Consider planting an edible garden close to your kitchen-making it easy to harvest what you need for a meal.

 Small Fruits and Vines